Loving at Arm’s Length?

 Partners with an avoidant-dismissive attachment style may fear getting close to others, which is apparent when they feel uncomfortable with physical touch, like hugs or holding hands.
 They might avoid sex or find it hard to be intimate with a partner.

 This fear of intimacy can create a wall between the two partners and make it hard for them to connect emotionally.
-The avoidant-dismissive partner may feel like their partner is always trying to get too close, which can make them feel anxious or even panicky.
+The avoidant-dismissive partner may feel like their partner is always trying to get too close, making them anxious or panicky.

 Difficulty resolving conflicts